SuadeLabs/fire/documentation/type.md

 ```

 ### individual
-Individual is a UK specific definition which is slightly broader than a natural person and defined in the FCA Handbook Glossary under [individual][fca-indiv]:
+Individual is a UK specific definition which is slightly broader than a natural person and defined in the [FCA Handbook Glossary][fca-indiv] under individual:
 > (a) a natural person; or
 > (b) a partnership consisting of two or three persons not all of whom are bodies corporate; or
 > (c) an unincorporated body of persons which does not consist entirely of bodies corporate and is not a partnership.

 ### natural_person
-Natural person refers to a human being as you would expect.
+Natural person refers to a human being, as you would expect.
 It is further defined in the [Data Protection Directive][dpd]:
 > Article 2(a):
 > (a) ... an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, mental, economic, cultural or social identity

 ### partnership
-As defined in the FCA Handbook referencing the Financial Securities and Markets Act:
+As defined in the [FCA Handbook](https://www.handbook.fca.org.uk/handbook/glossary/G843.html):
 > (in accordance with section 417(1) of the Act (Definitions)) any partnership, including a partnership constituted under the law of a country or territory outside the United Kingdom, but not including a limited liability partnership.

 ### sme
-Definition of an SME is based on a set of criteria, while in theory it is possible for this to be a dynamic field based on other relevant data provided (employee count, turnover etc.), often times the data is unavailable or not current and hence firm may wish to identify SMEs directly.
+The definition of an SME is based on a set of criteria, while in theory it is possible for this to be a dynamic field based on other relevant data provided (employee count, turnover etc.), often times the data is unavailable or not current and hence firm may wish to identify SMEs directly.
 In this scenario, an SME type will be assumed to comply with the [EU SME Recommendation][sme], further explained in [What is an SME?][sme-what] broadly as:

 Company category | Staff headcount | Turnover (or) | Balance sheet total